 - 2 tablespoons extra virgin olive oil of good quality

-- Soak capers in water for 10 minutes then drain.
-Squeeze out excess liquid.
+- Soak the capers in water for 10 minutes then drain.
+Squeeze out the excess liquid.

-- Mix all ingredients except extra virgin olive oil in a blender.
+- Mix all the ingredients except extra virgin olive oil in a blender.

-- While blending, pour extra virgin olive oil slowly.
+- While blending, pour the extra virgin olive oil slowly.

 - Keep refrigerated in a jar.